Grieving the Loss of a Pet During the Holidays

 • When I can’t think of anything else to do, I’ll remember that I can help others.

 • I will reach out when I need a hand to help me along.
-I’ll remind myself that asking for help is not a sign of weakness, but a sign of strength.
+I’ll remind myself that asking for help is not a sign of weakness but a sign of strength.

 • I will give myself permission to just be — to allow space for myself, for my emotions, for the good, for the sad, for the joy.

-*Adapted from Two Hearts Pet Center
+These tips have been adapted from Two Hearts Pet Center.

-And here are some additional ways to help you cope with losing a pet:
+Here are some additional ways to help you cope with losing a pet: